strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 ---

 One of the new features in Strimzi 0.19.0 is support for Kafka authorization using [Open Policy Agent](https://www.openpolicyagent.org/).
-In this blog post, we will look at this feature with more detail.
+In this blog post, we will look at this feature in more detail.
-It will explain the (dis)advantages, compare it with other supported authorization methods and look at some interesting ways how to use it.
+It will explain the advantages and disadvantages of using it, compare it with other supported authorization methods and look at some interesting ways it can be used.

 <!--more-->